masozow/GlobalCityManager/README.md

 Advances:
 1. I made all the necessary controllers asyncronous before the first commit
 2. Connection string moved to appsettings.json
-3. Dependency injection for the DBContext
+3. Dependency Injection for the DBContext
+4. Because of the Dependency Inyection I wasn't able to create a new context object in views, so I changed the model to a ViewModel composed of a City object and a list of Countries.